ivklim-ton-play/ton-semi-fungible-tokens/SFT Standart.md

 If the sender sft-wallet cannot guarantee this, it must immediately stop executing the request and throw error.

-`max_tx_gas_price` is the price in Toncoins of maximum transaction `gas limit` of NFT habitat workchain.
+`max_tx_gas_price` is the price in Toncoins of maximum transaction `gas limit` of SFT habitat workchain.
 For the basechain it can be obtained from [`ConfigParam 21`](https://github.com/ton-blockchain/ton/blob/78e72d3ef8f31706f30debaf97b0d9a2dfa35475/crypto/block/block.tlb#L660) from `gas_limit` field.

 **Otherwise should do:**